KianShepherd/dusk/README.md

 Usage: dusk [options] file...
 Options:
 -h                Display this information.
--d                Print out debug information about the AST and LLVM IR.
+-d                Print out debug information about the final AST and LLVM IR.
+-df               Print out debug information about the AST at each stage and LLVM IR.
--da               Print out debug information about the AST.
+-da               Print out debug information about the final AST.
+-daf              Print out debug information about the AST at each stage.
 -di               Print out debug information about the LLVM IR.
 -dc               Print out debug information about the compile commands.
 -O                Optimize the generated object / executable.